mattkleiny/surreal-rust/README.md

 More information on the editor can be found in [the editor crate](./editor)

-### Modern and approachable rendering
+### Simple and extendable rendering

 Some example features:
-* Easy to use graphics API bindings with support for advanced shader programs.
+* Easy to use graphics API bindings with support for custom shader programs and visual shader construction.
-* Real-time lighting and shadowing.
-* Smooth interpolated pixel snapping
-* SDF generation for advanced screen space effects (such as ray marching)
+* SDF generation for advanced screen space effects (such as ray marching) with built-in techniques.
 * Global illumination based on voxel projection planes

 ### Pluggable and flexible scripting

 Writing games is hard, writing games in a highly rigid language like C/C++/Rust/etc is even harder.

-Scripting allows for DSL to take the brunt of the work required in game development.
+Scripting allows for various DSLs to take the brunt of the work required in game development.

 DSLs can be used for all sorts of scenarios:

 * Dialogue
 * Coordination
+* Blueprints
-* Blueprints/Procedural generation
+* Procedural generation
 * Behaviour trees
 * State machines
-* Game events and scripting
+* Triggers and Actuators
+* etc

 A goal of this project is to implement a shared virtual machine for executable scripts and offer a variety of different front-ends for different scripting languages; the goal is to allow the best tool for the job.